-The Beerenberg Family Farm, near Hahndorf in the Adelaide Hills, is six generations old and the knowledge of the land, as well as the farming techniques to really get the most out of the soil, the sun, and the seeds, have been passed down for 200 years.
+The Beerenberg Family Farm, located in the Adelaide Hills town of Hahndorf is six generations old and the knowledge of the land, as well as the farming techniques to really get the most out of the soil, the sun, and the seeds, have been passed down for 200 years.
 This is part of the secret to some of, if not the, sweetest and best-tasting strawberries on the market.

 When you visit the farm this summer, you’re more than likely going to be taking some happy snaps of your picked produce.
 If this sounds like you, remember to tag the photo on Instagram with #PickMeBeerenberg for your chance to win a delicious box of Beerenberg goodies — jams, chutneys, sauces and dressings.

 The Beerenberg Family Fun is open seven days a week from 9am to 5pm.
 However, the last entry into the Strawberry Patch is at 4:15pm sharp!

 Remember, check the website before you leave home.